anayanapalli/anayanapalli.github.io/src/content/posts/process-matters.md

 pubDate: 2026-08-08
 ---

+# Process Matters

+**08 Aug 2026**

 There is a common instinct in some organizations to treat process as unnecessary.

-"Don't create another ticket."
+“Don’t create another ticket.”

-"Let's not add bureaucracy."
+“Let’s not add bureaucracy.”

-"Why do we need another approval?"
+“Why do we need another approval?”

-"Just talk to the person directly."
+“Just talk to the person directly.”

-"Why document this?
-Everyone already knows."

 Sometimes that instinct is justified.
 Bad process absolutely exists.
 A process that costs more than the risk it mitigates is bureaucracy for its own sake.